Shinsentoh/vscode-manage-extensions-workspace/README.md

 # MEW - Workspace Extensions Manager

+MEW helps you reduce VS Code memory usage by specifying which extensions you want to enable by workspace.

-Goal: MEW will let you define bundles that you can select (one or many) and use for a specific workspace.\
+MEW will let you define bundles of extensions that you can select (one or many) and use for a specific workspace.\
 You can define a bundle once and use it on different workspaces along with other bundles if needed.\
-Those bundles are available through all VS Code instances, but when you select one or more bundle(s) for a workspace, that set of extensions only apply to this specific workspace.\
 Meaning that you can have bundles A, D and I for the Folder 1 (first vs code instance) and bundles A, B and C for folder 2 (2nd vs code instance), and so on with as many folder you want.\

 Create as many bundles as you want, use them as you like!